 Virtually no one expects to experience a fire at his or her home.
 Once the members of your household are safe and the fire department has done its job, it’s time to rebuild and renew your home with the help of fire damage experts.
-Here are six steps commonly taken during the fire restoration process.
+Here are six steps that are commonly taken during the fire restoration process.

-Readying Your Home for the Pros
+Readying Your Home for the Fire Damage Experts

 While it’s generally wise to leave almost all of the fire restoration to the pros, there are two things you should do before they arrive.
 First, photograph the damage in its entirety.
 This will be useful for your insurance company.
 If it’s unsafe to enter your home, however, you can hold off on this step and instead work with your local fire restoration company to record the extent of the destruction to your home under safer conditions.